I thought it would be great to show you the process I used to make G5’s 4th birthday cake.

 The outside deck area became ‘Fueling Station Ergo’

-And Rebecca purchased Star Wars accessories and labels to compliment the rooms that were set up for the party.
+And D1 purchased Star Wars accessories and labels to compliment the rooms that were set up for the party.
 Just look at the amazing entrance and backdrop for the photo booth.
 The Fabulous backdrop was created by ‘Little Dimple Designs’.

 And here is Dad, Darth Vader with his three children!
 (I told you it was the best Star Wars themed party ever!)